 The V3C configuration item property provides V3C decoder configuration and initialization information.
 In this version of this document, only one V3C parameter set is present in the V3C configuration item property.

 The V3C configuration item property is an essential since it is required to initialize the decoder.
-The corresponding essential flag in the ItemProperyAssociationBox shall be set to 1 for a 'v3cC' item property.
+The corresponding essential flag in the ItemPropertyAssociationBox shall be set to 1 for a 'v3cC' item property.